Frequently Asked Questions about

-This depends on whether the parents will be helping their students at home.
-If the parents need to dictate quizzes to start a worksheet or to help their child work through an assignment, they’ll probably need their own teacher’s edition.
+This depends on whether a parent will be helping their students at home.
+If a parent needs to dictate quizzes to start a worksheet or to help their child work through an assignment, they will need their own Teacher Answer Key and be able to print the student copies.
 To copy the teacher’s manual and send home answer keys would violate the copyright.
-However, a co-op teacher is welcome to make copies of the student pages for her class.
+However, co-op teachers are welcome to make copies of the student pages for their in-person classes.

 Do I need to buy the most recent 2015 version of Wise Guide and/or SWR to use these?

 Worksheet activities match the instructions found in The Wise Guide ©2015.
 Previous versions of The Wise Guide can easily be used!
 Just be aware there may be new activities listed in this book or changes in activity examples that aren’t in an older book.
 That won’t be a problem at all.
 Once you select the assignment you want to use, follow the instructions on the worksheet.

 Can I order the book(s) if I live outside of the United States?

 Yes, we would be happy to help you place an International Order.
 Since each location has different shipping prices, we ask that you use our Contact Us form to let us know what you’d like to order.

 Will I be able to get these worksheets from my local teacher supply source?

 That depends on whether your local outlet has a wholesale account with LITHBTH Educational Services.
 If they sell SWR materials and don’t have the worksheets, have them contact us to set up an account.